why-in-Shanghaitech/sapp/README.md

     <img src="imgs/demo02.gif">
 </div>

-By default, sapp will do port forwarding for you.
+To use the Internet, please select the `base` environment of slash instead of `none`.
 You will be able to use the Internet on the compute node as if you are on your local machine.

 ### Slash